Moving work to the browser

 Time for a change.
 Ideally, I was looking for an alternative to getting another laptop.
 And then it hit me — I’m moving my work to the browser.

 What I’ve realized is that all the apps I use at work are Electron-based.
-They’re not built for a particular platform with its respective technology (like Swift for macOS).
-Instead, they’re developed with HTML, CSS, and JavaScript, and are rendered with a version of Chromium — the dominant browser project that powers Google Chrome, Microsoft Edge, Vivaldi, and many more.
-What it means (and this is an oversimplification) is that these apps work the same in a browser and as a “desktop” app because it’s all Chromium anyway.
+They’re not built for a specific platform and its respective technology (like Swift for macOS).
+Instead, they’re developed with HTML, CSS, and JavaScript, and are rendered with some version of Chromium — the dominant browser project that powers Google Chrome, Microsoft Edge, Vivaldi, and many more.

 Before we move though